christttto/ios-decal-lab3-snapchat-clone-nav/README.md

 We have provided the following files for you to use.

 1. `ImageFeed.swift` in the `Model` folder - this file contains some useful global variables defined for you.
 2. `ImagePickerController.swift` in the `View Controller` folder - this file provides abstracts you from the collection view implementation and provides some useful functions.
-You will be adding code to this file in this lab. **Please see comment updates made to this file after lab**
+You will be adding code to this file in this lab.
 3. `ImagePreviewViewController.swift` in the `View Controller` folder - a currently dumb view controller, to preview snaps from.
 4. `Main.storyboard` in the `View` folder - this is where you will be creating your Views and UI elements (buttons, labels, etc).
 This file is automatically created for you each time you start a new Xcode project.
 5. `Assets.xcassets` in the `View` folder - contains all of the images used in the app (we have only included some sample images, but if you'd like to add your own images to customize the app, add them here).
 This is another file that is automatically created for you each time you create a new Xcode project.